AWE Nuclear Security Technologies: Private management

 Since about 2013 the Office for Nuclear Regulation (ONR) has given both AWE sites enhanced regulatory attention due to "safety and compliance concerns, and the continued undertaking of operations in ageing facilities due to delays to the delivery of modern standard replacement facilities."
 The ONR anticipated AWE would move back to normal regulatory attention in 2021 after the new facilities are completed.

 Scientists at AWE were involved in testing for radioactive poison after the poisoning of Alexander Litvinenko.
 No gamma rays were detected; however, the BBC reported that a scientist at AWE, who had worked on Britain's early atomic bomb programme decades before, recognised a small spike at an energy of 803 kilo-electron volts (keV) as the gamma ray signal from polonium-210, a critical component of early nuclear bombs, which led to the correct diagnosis.
 Further tests using spectroscopy designed to detect alpha radiation confirmed the result.

 In July 2015 the Office for Nuclear Regulation issued an improvement notice to AWE demanding that it demonstrate that it has a long-term strategy for managing Higher Active radioactive Waste in order to reduce the risk to the public and its employees.

 In 2011 a project named MENSA to construct a new warhead assembly and disassembly facility at Burghfield had been approved, to be completed in 2017 at a cost £734 million.
 In 2020, a National Audit Office report found that costs had increased by £1.07 billion to £1.8 billion and completion date had slipped to 2023.
 Construction was begun before design had been finalised and risk was not shared with contractors, so they were not incentivised to control costs.

 Return to government management

 In November 2020, it was announced that the Ministry of Defence had triggered a contractual break point and would take ownership of AWE Plc in July 2021.
 Sir John Manzoni was announced as chair-designate, and he formally took on the role of chair of the board on 1 July 2021.

-In November 2025 AWE announced 400 - 500 redundancies are expected.
+As of 2026, a Future Materials Campus is being developed at Aldermaston, which will renew the facilities to manufacture and store nuclear weapons components supporting the next-generation Astraea nuclear warhead; it has a whole-life cost exceeding £10 billion.